Board of Commissioners

 Vernal Brown was appointed to the Bi-State Development Agency Board of Commissioners by Missouri Governor Jay Nixon in January 2015.
 She has served as Region 5 UAW Ford Retiree Benefits Representative in St. Louis since 2000, following a career that began at the Ford Motor assembly plant in Hazelwood, Mo., in the mid-1970s.
 Brown is a founding member of the UAW Martin Luther King Jr. Non-Violent Committee and the UAW Region 5 Culture Diversity Program.

 Constance Gully is Vice Chair of the Bi-State Development Agency Board of Commissioners.
 She joined the Board in June 2011 and was appointed by Missouri Governor Jay Nixon.
-Gully is Vice President of Business and Financial Affairs at Harris-Stowe State University.
-She joined Harris-Stowe as Comptroller in 1998 and has led the Campus Expansion Committee which oversaw the planning and construction of the Gillespie Residence Hall and the Early Childhood and Parent Education Center.
-Gully currently serves on the St. Louis Zoo Friends Association Board of Directors, is a member of the Board of Directors for the Charitable Women’s Club, Incorporated, and Chairperson for the Dr. Martin Luther King Jr. State Celebration Commission.
-Gully is also a Licensed Certified Public Accountant.
-Her professional memberships and affiliations include the Missouri Society of Public Accountants, the National Association of Black Accountants, and the National Association of College and University Business Officers.
-She is also a member of the Focus St. Louis Finance Committee.
-Gully holds a Bachelor’s of Science Degree in Accounting from Illinois State University.
+Gully is the Vice President/Chief Financial Officer at Parents as Teachers National Center.
+PATNC is one of the oldest and largest national nonprofit organizations in the United States focused on the early development of young children primarily, but not exclusively, recognized for its evidenced-based home-visiting/parent education model.
+Prior to joining Parents as Teachers in 2014, she served as Executive Vice President for Business and Financial Affairs at Harris-Stowe State University and in a dual role as the interim President for 11 months.
+She joined Harris-Stowe as Comptroller in 1998 and led the Campus Expansion Committee, which oversaw the planning, design and construction of more than $50 million dollars of development on the campus.
+In 2014, she received Harris-Stowe’s Golden Palm-Laureate Award.
+Gully received the St. Louis Business Journal’s Chief Financial Officer of the Year for Large Nonprofits Award in 2011.
+She served on the St. Louis Zoo Association Board of Directors for two three-year terms, is a member of the Board of Directors for the LaSalle Middle School and the Dr. Martin Luther King Jr. State Celebration Commission of Missouri.
+Gully is a Licensed Certified Public Accountant.
+Her professional memberships and affiliations include the Missouri Society of Certified Public Accountants and the National Association of Black Accountants.
+She is a member of 2005-2006 class of Focus Leadership St. Louis and has also served as a member of the Focus St. Louis Finance Committee.
+Gully received her Master of Business Administration degree from Lindenwood University and a Bachelor’s of Science Degree in Accounting from Illinois State University.

 Aliah Holman is Secretary of the Bi-State Development Agency Board of Commissioners.
 She joined the Board of Commissioners in April 2012 and was appointed by Missouri Governor Jay Nixon.
 Holman is currently employed as Brand Manager for Obata.
 Prior to working at Obata, Holman worked in Pharmacy Benefit Management, Fashion Advertising, Hospitality Branding and Beverage Promotions.
 In 2010, she received the St. Louis Business Journal’s 30 Under 30 Award.
 Holman serves on the Board of the St. Louis Language Immersion Schools as a Founding Member and Governance Chair.
 She holds a Bachelor’s of Science Degree in Mass Communications from New York University.